Piotrekszmel/DeepImage/README.md

 ### FLOW

-1. Upload an image or make a photo with webcam.
+1. Upload an image or make a photo with a webcam.

 2. Set up the configuration